ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 can opt in with `monitor.setOutboundTrackContext(trackId, { contentType:
 'camera' })`.
-A restarted frame counter, a collection gap (`maxTickGapInMs`, `max(3 × collectingPeriodInMs, 15000)`) or a change in the capture settings signature (`frameRate|width|height`) all restart the totals rather than counting against the device.
+A restarted frame counter, a collection gap (`maxTickGapInMs`, `max(3 × collectingPeriodInMs, 15000)`) or a change in the capture format all restart the totals rather than counting against the device.
+The format change is not detected here: `OutboundTrackMonitor` reads `getSettings()` once per tick into `captureSettings` and sets `captureSettingsChanged` when `frameRate`, `width` or `height` moved, and this detector only acts on the answer — one read and one comparison for every detector on the track, rather than one each.

 Each of those stand-downs also closes the window, and **the first tick after a stand-down only reopens it without contributing**: that tick's `deltaTime` spans